Couch Potato Investing

 The features of this approach ...

 So is this the best and only way to invest?
-No - but a couch potato portfolio is a good start and is seen to be appropriate for investors who are wanting to maximise returns over the long term as well as to minimise risk ... with minimal hassle.
+No - but a couch potato portfolio is a good start and is seen to be appropriate for investors who are wanting to maximize returns over the long term as well as to minimize risk ... with minimal hassle.

 Do I use this approach? - No, because it does not in my opinion provide the best value over the long term - which is what value investing is all about.